Serving Art Educators and Students Since 1994

 Be free spirited.
 Follow your dreams, if they are not destructive, but constructive

-Believe in god.
-God is one, it is harmony and striving for perfection
+Believe in God.
+God is one, harmony, and striving for perfection

 Be supportive to those who needs you, be generous